 David Kendall co-founded Paperchains.
 He has worked on a wide variety of projects with prisoners and their families, young people in care, and rough sleepers.
 He is co-director and founder of Penned Up, a literature festival that is organised by and for prisoners.
 In 2020 Penned Up was recognised by The Big Issue as one of their Top 100 Changemakers.

 Paperback ISBN: 9781912665129

 Thank you to Arts Council England for supporting this anthology and the show that brings it to life.
 We couldn’t do what we do without the work Arts Council England does to facilitate and fund creativity for all.

-Paperchains will come alive as a powerful show touring prisons and venues in 2021 and 2022.
+Paperchains will come alive as a powerful show touring prisons and venues in 2022.